-While many leading scientists believe that the use of CRISPR in clinical trials is still years away, the studies have the potential to advance this technology for CMT and set a new standard for therapeutic engineering for motor neuron disease that can be extended to other neurological diseases. \ he National Institutes of Health granted the Inherited Neuropathies Consortium (INC) \$7.2 million in renewed funding in October 2019 for continued clinical research on different forms of inherited peripheral neuropathies and improving the care of patients.
+While many leading scientists believe that the use of CRISPR in clinical trials is still years away, the studies have the potential to advance this technology for CMT and set a new standard for therapeutic engineering for motor neuron disease that can be extended to other neurological diseases. 🖈 for CMT.